MIT-Senseable-City-Lab/octopus-documentation/docs/acknowledgments.md

 ---

-The Octopus Platform is an open sourced low-cost environmental senging tool made for makers to develop and adapt urban environmental sensing projects.
+The Octopus Platform is an open sourced low-cost environmental sensing tool made for makers to develop and adapt urban environmental sensing projects.

 Build your own Octopus and engage in the community of environmental sensing!